 Virgo doesn’t necessarily have more hobbies than you, but they do come better prepared to maximize their enjoyment.
 If they’re hiking, they’re doing it with a sling for the ol’ Nalgene.
-If they’re stuck inside, they’re busting out the custom MLB cards or a “puzzle within a puzzle.”
+If they’re stuck inside, they’re busting out the custom MLB cards.

 Stock them up on non-alcoholic bevvies

 If anyone is taking a break from pounding the picklebacks this summer, it’s Virgo.
-Or, if anything, they’re going to be very down to supplement the boozy weekends with a little non-alcoholic, spritzy drinks from homegrown brands such as Sanzo and Ghia, which offer a smorgasbord of herbaceous, brain-massaging bubbles with natural flavors like “Lime & Salt” and “Sumac and Chili” that feel like giving your tongue a spa day.
+Or, if anything, they’re going to be very down to supplement the boozy weekends with a little non-alcoholic, spritzy drinks from homegrown brands such as Ghia, which offers a smorgasbord of herbaceous, brain-massaging bubbles with natural flavors like “Lime & Salt” and “Sumac and Chili” that feel like giving your tongue a spa day.

 Keep it clean

 Remember: Virgos aren’t always cleaner than you.
 (Welllllllll.
 Have you ever seen the room of a weepy Cancer?
 Forget it.)
 They’re just into sticking to their own system of order and hygiene, even if it’s paradoxical (and why they’d benefit from a luxury soap-on-a-rope bar).
 I once knew a Virgo dude with the messiest house, but also a sharp knowledge of exactly where he left everything on the floordrobe and a bottle of Aesop soap in his busted-AF restroom.

 Finally, help them set the table